ratufacturing/fossea_archive/README.txt

 #If you're having trouble with wallet things and are having connection issues, it's worth checking to see if it's a hashlib error- I was having issues but fixed it with this: https://stackoverflow.com/a/72509045

 4. Run the Python file
-#Download the python file from the Github, and open a terminal in the folder you download it to.
+#Download the python file from the Github at https://github.com/ratufacturing/fossea_archive/blob/main/fossea_archive.py, and open a terminal in the folder you download it to.
 Run it with:
 python3 fossea_archive.py
 #Enter the download directory- where you want your files to go.
 For example:
 /home/%Username%/LBRYDL